Shatakshi0805/auraguard/README.md

 # ✨AuraGuard

-I Created **AuraGuard** to provide a safe and anonymous space for users to report uncomfortable or dangerous incidents they've faced. it features dynamic form handling, real-time report stats, and clean and responsive design.
+I created **AuraGuard** to provide a safe and anonymous space for users to report uncomfortable or dangerous incidents they've faced. it features dynamic form handling, real-time report stats, and clean and responsive design.

 ---

 ## Live Demo

-🔗[Visit the Live App](https://auraguard.onrender.com/#)
+🔗[Visit the Live App](https://auraguard.onrender.com/#) please wait a few seconds for application to load.

 ---